jeffpar/pcjs/blog/_posts/2023/2023-07-15-running-dos-software-from-the-command-line.md

     SIEVE    EXE    14662   7-15-23   9:50a
             8 File(s)   6053888 bytes free

-    C:\TOOLS\C4DEMO>return
+    C:\TOOLS\C4DEMO>quit
     $

-That last command, `return`, runs a special program that `pc.js` automatically includes with the machine, to gracefully return to your own operating system.
+That last command, `quit`, runs a special program that `pc.js` automatically includes with the machine, to gracefully return to your own operating system.

 And, if you take a peek inside the folder that corresponds to `C:\TOOLS\C4DEMO`, you'll see that all the files created by the Microsoft C Compiler, such as `DEMO.EXE` and `SIEVE.EXE` have been preserved: